christianhaitian/drm_tool/README.md

 # drm_tool

+Must use with `sudo` for use in ArkOS for devices with hdmi out such as the RG353 and RG503 series devices.

 A simple tool for getting drm info and setting properties.

 This tool came as an experiment when trying to use audio through HDMI in a ATI card.
 Audio started to work after starting Xorg.